turbot/steampipe-plugin-jira/docs/tables/jira_group.md

 # Table: jira_group

-Group is a collection of users.
+A **Group** is a collection of users.
 Administrators create groups so that the administrator can assign permissions to a number of people at once.

 ## Examples